Non-integrated Special Education Projects

 Procedure for Requesting Approval of a non-integrated facility:

-- The School Facilities Planning Division (SFPD) field representative shall be notified by the LEA early in the planning stages that the proposed project is a non-integrated facility.
-LEA's are encouraged to contact the SFPD prior to any School Facility Program funds being expended on design work or site acquisition.
+- The School Facilities Planning and Transportation Services Division (SFPTSD) field representative shall be notified by the LEA early in the planning stages that the proposed project is a non-integrated facility.
+LEA's are encouraged to contact the SFPTSD prior to any School Facility Program funds being expended on design work or site acquisition.

-- The LEA proposing the project shall submit to the SFPD a board-adopted educational specification as well as written responses to the following:
+- The LEA proposing the project shall submit to the SFPTSD a board-adopted educational specification as well as written responses to the following:

 - Identify the special needs of the proposed and future enrollment and elaborate on why they cannot be met in an integrated setting.